Technical Interview Questions: Sliding Window Technique

 Sliding Window Technique In Action

-Question: You are given a fixed camera at 45° in a forest with a list of predefined trees.
+Question: You are given a fixed camera with 45° in a forest with a list of predefined trees.
 Find the best angle to view/picture the maximum of trees.

 Given data